 “Every member of the Minority Caucus remains intently focused on advancing comprehensive strategies for addressing the cybersecurity threats that Nassau County faces on a daily basis,” said William Biamonte, Chief of Staff for the Minority Caucus of the Nassau County Legislature.
 “We will continue working toward the implementation of additional common-sense cybersecurity best practices that will benefit all Nassau residents.”

 On Sept.
 8, Suffolk County was thrusted back to the 90s thanks to a cybersecurity attack from an unknown source.
-The license numbers of 470,000 and 26,000 social security numbers belonging to county employees and retirees were compromised.
+This compromised the license numbers of 470,000 and 26,000 social security numbers belonging to county employees and retirees.

 The intrusion affected several county services including 911.
 Operators had to write down information by hand and were unable to use geolocation technology.
 The system was restored fully two weeks after the attack.
 County emails were also affected.

-The hack also affected this year’s midterm elections, in that, 450,000 election results for local, state and federal races were held up due to an unexpected wi-fi outage related to the attack said Suffolk County Republican Party Chairman Jesse Garcia to Newsday.
+The hack also affected this year’s midterm elections.
+Around 450,000 election results for local, state and federal races were held up due to an unexpected wi-fi outage related to the attack said Suffolk County Republican Party Chairman Jesse Garcia to Newsday.

 “It was only a matter of time,” said Suffolk County Clerk Judith Pascale to News 12.
 It was reported that Pascale along with County Comptroller John Kennedy and other department heads expressed concerns and a need to fund and improve Suffolk’s security months before the attack.